-Conditions That EMDR Therapy Addresses
+Conditions and Populations That EMDR Therapy Helps

 - People who have been a victim of a disaster (such as a violent crime, accident, natural disasters, fire, etc.)